 (Updated) Food Sorters

-Volunteers are needed at the East Haven warehouse, 150 Bradley Street, to inspect, sort and pack perishable and non-perishable food for distribution to direct feeding programs.
-Youth ages 13 & 14 must volunteer with a parent.
+Ongoing Food Sorting Volunteers are needed at the East Haven warehouse, 150 Bradley Street, to inspect, sort and pack perishable and non-perishable food for distribution to direct feeding programs.
+Youth ages 13 & 15 must volunteer with a parent.
 Ages 16 and over may volunteer on their own.
 Small groups are welcome on a one time or repeating basis.
 Fully enclosed footwear is required.
 Advanced reservations are required.
 Click here to complete a volunteer application.
 Already a volunteer?
 Contact Kim Damien to sign up: email@example.com.

 Days and times:

 Monday, Wednesday, Thursday, Friday 9 a.m. to Noon

 Monday, Tuesday, Wednesday and Thursday 1 to 3 p.m.

 Tuesdays 4 to 5:30 p.m., and 6 to 7:30 p.m.